cape may bed and breakfast salted caramel cheesecake a valentines day special treat

 2 Tablespoons of sugar

-Beat the cream and sugar on hight with risk attachment until fluffy!
+Beat the cream and sugar on high with risk attachment until fluffy!
 Pipe whipped cream onto chilled cheesecake, top with caramel and/or chocolate sauce!
 ENJOY!!